curveresearch/curvesim/README.md

 res = curvesim.autosim('0xbEbc44782C7dB0a1A60Cb6fe97d0b483032FF1C7', fee=[3000000, 4000000])

 #Specify custom A range and 0.03% fee
-#Note that single fee must still be a list
 res = curvesim.autosim('0xbEbc44782C7dB0a1A60Cb6fe97d0b483032FF1C7', A=range(1000,2001,100), fee=3000000)
 ```
 Additionally, a small number of A/fee values (2 each) can be set for testing purposes: